AdhamTawfik/Retail-Store-Sales-Forecasting-Machine-Learning-Project/README.md

 - Random seeds are set in code for reproducibility.
 See `src/utils.py`.
 - Large raw data is not committed.
 See `data/README.md` for download instructions.
 - AI assistance: small snippets and guidance were used from public resources and private AI tools.
-All code is written/assembled here in the project.
+All code is written here in the project.
 # Retail-Store-Sales-Forecasting-Machine-Learning-Project
 A ML project to predict retail sales from a dataset of a store's sales.
 Dataset taken from kaggle.
 Project done for the UPEI Machine Learning, Data Mining (CS-4120-01) course.